Páll Ragnar Pálsson: Professional career

 Since returning to Iceland, Pálsson's music frequently depicts movements in nature paralleled to similar processes within human psyche, particularly present in Quake, a piece for solo cello and chamber orchestra.
 The piece is a Los Angeles Philharmonic and the NDR Elbphilharmonie Orchestra co-commission for Sæunn Þorsteinsdóttir as a soloist.
-Its premiere was in the Elbphilharmonie, conducted by Jonathan Stockhammer, and then in the Walt Disney Hall in Los Angeles by the LA Phil New Music Group at the Reykjavík Festival.
-Conducted by Daníel Bjarnason.
+Its premiere was in the Elbphilharmonie, conducted by Jonathan Stockhammer, and then in the Walt Disney Hall in Los Angeles by the LA Phil New Music Group at the Reykjavík Festival, conducted by Daníel Bjarnason.

-Pálsson orchestrated two songs of Iceland's Sigur Rós, Takk... and Glósóli for the Reykjavík Festival in Los Angeles, April 2017, where Esa-Pekka Salonen conducted Sigur Rós and The LA Philharmonic Orchestra three consecutive evenings.
+Pálsson orchestrated two songs by Icelandic band Sigur Rós, Takk... and Glósóli, for the Reykjavík Festival in Los Angeles, April 2017, where Esa-Pekka Salonen conducted Sigur Rós and The LA Philharmonic Orchestra three consecutive evenings.

-For the opening ceremony of CYCLE Music and Art Festival in Kópavogur, August 2015 Pálsson built his string orchestra piece Spiegeltunnel on a mirror sculpture of the same title by Ólafur Elíasson ("a conceptual Danish-Icelandic artist concerned with sensorial experience and perception").
+For the opening ceremony of CYCLE Music and Art Festival in Kópavogur, August 2015, Pálsson built his string orchestra piece Spiegeltunnel on a mirror sculpture of the same title by Ólafur Elíasson ("a conceptual Danish-Icelandic artist concerned with sensorial experience and perception").
 Pálsson's 6-part cycle for a string quartet and soprano, Nature Poems, builds upon the surrealist poetry of Sjón, "a mainstay in Icelandic culture".
 The piece was performed at Nordic Music Days in Reykjavík, October 2011.

 In June 2017, Pálsson released his first composer album Nostalgia.
-The title piece, written for Una Sveinbjarnardóttir on solo violin and the Iceland Symphony Orchestra conducted by Ilan Volkov, was premiered at Dark Music Days 2013.
+The title piece, written for violinist Una Sveinbjarnardóttir and the Iceland Symphony Orchestra conducted by Ilan Volkov, was premiered at the Dark Music Days festival in 2013.
 The album was released by Smekkleysa, or Bad Taste.